Alterae/discord-bot/README.md

 - `help` - help command, self-explanatory
 - `stop` - stops the bot (only usable by the owner of the bot)
 - `version` - show the package version of the bot
+- `about` - show info about the bot (name, version, GitHub repo, description, etc.)

 ### Other